 This can help you avoid Social Security scams because you can log into your account to verify if there are any issues with your account.

 3. Add a Direct Deposit Fraud Prevention Block to Your Social Security Account

 Adding this type of block to your Social Security account will prevent anyone from signing up for a direct deposit or changing your direct deposit details online.
 Once you set this up, you can only update your direct deposit information by visiting a local Social Security branch in person—making it virtually impossible for scammers to redirect your payments.
 Be sure to bring an official government ID when you do.

 Although this may seem like an inconvenient way to update your payment information, it will safeguard your payments from getting into the wrong hands.

 4. Add an eServices Block to Your Social Security Account

 Adding an eServices block to your Social Security account will prevent anyone from seeing or modifying any personal information on your account online, including yourself.
 Once a block is added, you will have to visit a local Social Security office in person with an official government ID to change your information.

 Red Flags of Social Security Scams

-The Social Security Administration may use email or text you about programs and services that are available.
+The Social Security Administration may email or text you about available programs and services.
 But they will never ask you to call an unknown number in the message.
 Moreover, you will only get these emails or texts from Social Security if you opted in to receive them in one of these two ways:

 - If you set up advanced security in your My Social Security account and receive a code to log in.